Promoting Diversity, Equity and Inclusion (DEI)

 SH Initiatives to Raise Awareness within the Company

-JFE Shoji promotes company-wide awareness by periodically conducting diversity seminars for the management team, diversity management seminars targeting managers including those at Group companies, and e-learning for all employees, as well as Diversity Month (every November).
+JFE Shoji promotes companywide awareness by periodically conducting diversity seminars for the management team, diversity management seminars targeting managers including those at Group companies, and e-learning for all employees, as well as Diversity Month (every November).
 In addition, the Diversity Promotion Committee, comprising the management team, was established to share overall policies and develop and implement departmental plans.
-It also supports the career development of female employees by providing a career training program for mid-career female employees together with their supervisors while holding roundtable discussions with senior employees and actively dispatching female employees to external training programs and activities.
+It also supports the career development of female employees by building networks through roundtable discussions with senior employees and actively dispatching them to external training programs and activities.

 The company organizes information exchange meetings for employees on maternity leave and follow-up seminars after they return to work to ensure that women can continue working after childbirth or periods of childcare or nursing care.
-As part of efforts to encourage male employees to participate in childcare, we hold seminars on male childcare leave and provide explanations to department heads and to the employees.
+As part of efforts to encourage male employees to participate in childcare, in addition to explaining the system during rank-based training, explanations are provided to eligible employees and their supervisors.

 Promoting Women’s Professional Development

-The JFE Group is implementing a broad range of initiatives to promote women’s advancement, including active recruitment, enhanced childcare-support programs that significantly exceed statutory requirements, and development of training and awareness-raising activities.
+The JFE Group is implementing a broad range of initiatives to promote women’s advancement, including active recruitment, planned development and appointment of women to management positions, enhanced childcare-support programs that significantly exceed statutory requirements, and development of training and awareness-raising activities.
 The initiatives and issues faced by each company are shared among operating companies.
 They are also discussed at the Board of Directors’ and other meetings in an ongoing effort to promote the initiatives.
 In recognition of its efforts to encourage the empowerment of women, JFE Holdings has been selected three times as a Nadeshiko Brand* since FY2013.

 Formulation of an Action plan for Promoting Women’s Professional Development